-A Florida notary is appointed by the Florida Department of State.
-Becoming a Florida notary is inexpensive, and the notary application process is straightforward.
-It costs less than $100 for a four-year Florida notary term.
-This includes the notary application fee, the four-year, $7500 Florida notary bond, a Florida notary stamp, a notary journal, the notary course fee, and shipping fees for your notary supplies.
+Becoming a notary in Florida is inexpensive.
+The notary application process is a little lengthy but straightforward.
+It costs less than $150 for a four-year Florida notary commission term.
+This includes the notary application fee, the four-year, $7,500 Florida notary bond, a Florida notary stamp, a notary journal, the notary course fee, and shipping fees for your notary supplies.

-Florida notary course
+1- Florida notary course

-Florida notary application fee
+2- Florida notary application fee

-Florida notary bond
+3- Florida notary bond

-The cost of a four-year, $7500 Florida notary bond is $50.00.
+The cost of a four-year, $7,500 Florida notary bond is $40.
 Florida notary law requires all notary bonds to be issued by an insurance or bonding company authorized to do business in Florida.
 Florida notary bonds protect the public from notary errors.
 If a Florida notary commits fraud or an error while performing a notarial act, the surety company pays for the claim resulting from the Florida notary’s negligent act.
 However, the surety company will later approach the notary for reimbursement of the amount paid.

-Florida notary stamp
+4- Florida notary stamp

-The cost of a Florida notary stamp ranges from $18.00-$29.00 depending on the vendor.
+The cost of a Florida notary stamp ranges from $18.00-$29.00, depending on the vendor.
 The American Association of notaries manufactures different types of notary stamps that comply with Florida notary laws and guarantees your notary stamp for the full duration of your notary commission.
 When you receive your Florida notary stamp, make sure the information on the Florida notary stamp matches the name on your notary commission certificate.

-Florida notary record book
+5- Florida notary record book

 Florida notary law does not require notaries to record notarial acts in a notary record book (also called a notary journal).
-The American Association of Notaries recommends that all Florida notaries document notarial acts that they perform in a notary journal.
-Florida Notaries may be required to appear in court to prove that, at a particular time, a person who insists he or she did not sign the document did in fact appear before the notary.
+However, the American Association of Notaries recommends that all Florida notaries document notarial acts that they perform in a notary journal.
+Florida notaries may be required to appear in court to prove that, at a particular time, a person who insists he or she did not sign the document did in fact appear before the notary.
 A properly maintained record book will enable the notary to prove that.
 Record books are inexpensive and range in price from $9.95- $24.95.